izdwuut/gog-picker/README.md

 # Configuration

 GoG picker comes with two configuration files: `praw.ini.dist` and `settings.ini.dist`.
-You have to remove a `.dist` extenison first.
+You have to remove a `.dist` extension first.

 ## praw.ini